bkocis/DRLND_Pr_1_Navigation/report.md

 ## Project Navigation
-Implementation of Deep Q-Learning Algorithms for solving navigation in a small virtual environment and item collection
+##### Implementation of Deep Q-Learning Algorithms for solving navigation in a small virtual environment and item collection

+In the project an agent has to learn to collect the maximum number of bananas randomly spread inside a virtual playground.
+The agent can do basic movement (turning and moving) and every time he find a banana he gets a revard.
+If the banana is yellow he increases the score, and if case he hits a blue banana, the score decreaases by 1.
+The goal of the agent is to maximize the reward score.

+The solution of this environemnt is atempted by implemention a Deep Q-network (DQN) algorithm.
+The DQN algorithm is a reinfocement learning application via the implementation of Q-learning method combined with a deep learning network.

 Content:
 1. Approach